 COVID-19 Update: With the training being offered virtually, we are passing along any and all costs saved to attendees.

 *Columbia/OSU Discount: This discount is valid for any active student, postdoc, staff, or faculty at Columbia University or Oregon State University.
 To access the Columbia/OSU discount, email ColumbiaSHARP.Microbiome@gmail.com for instructions.
-For the Columbia employees, please specify if you are paying by credit card, or internal transfer within Columbia.
+For the Columbia employees, please specify the following: 1) your registration category from the table above, 2) if you are paying by credit card, or internal transfer within Columbia, and 3) if an internal transfer, indicate the registration category from the table above, and if grant funds are being used.

 Registration Fee: This fee includes course material, which will be provided to all participants after the workshop.
 Lodging and transportation are not included.